- SAP has essentially announced they practice age discrimination.

 It has become quite common to emphasize hiring Millenials and younger.
 SAP has a program called SAP Young Professionals Program targeted towards hiring youth.

 The SAP Young Professionals program was launched by the SAP Training and Development Institute in the Middle East-North Africa (MENA), a region with a high level of youth unemployment, where it can be very difficult for young people to find suitable work despite having excellent educational credentials.
 The program now runs in 22 countries across the globe, with 2,132 graduates to date.
 The SAP certifications that the graduates attain are suited to the demand in the local markets for SAP-related skills.
 Graduates of the program almost always stay within the SAP ecosystem, where they have a competitive edge with their certifications and training on the latest SAP innovations. – SAP

-Something that SAP does not mention, is that you can bet that SAP got this employee cheap!
-And this is a big part of the youth movements in tech companies.
+Something that SAP does not mention is that you can bet that SAP got this employee cheap!
+And this is a big part of the youth movements (and corresponding age discrimination) in tech companies.

 Interestingly, I could not find a single program focused on hiring older employees.

 In an article published by Bloomberg that reads like it was paid for by SAP, SAP again makes their interest in hiring younger employees apparent.

 Instead, Plattner, 75, wants to shake up SAP once more and make it the employer of choice for the young and hungry.
 And with just a few years until he hits self-imposed retirement, Plattner is showing no sign of slow-walking the rejuvenation in his quest to protect a legacy of disruptive software mogul.

 Surprisingly, there is some pushback quoted in the article.